Names of God: Odinani

 Chukwu is the supreme being of the Odinani religion of the Igbo people.
 In the Igbo pantheon, Chukwu is the source of all other Igbo deities and is responsible for assigning them their different tasks.
-The Igbo people believe that all things come from Chukwu, who brings the rain necessary for plants to grow and controls everything on Earth and the spiritual world.
-They believe Chukwu to be an undefinable omnipotent and omnipresent supreme deity that encompasses everything in space and time itself.
+It is traditionally believed that all things come from Chukwu, who brings the rain necessary for plants to grow and controls everything on Earth and the spiritual world.
+Chukwu is described as an undefinable omnipotent and omnipresent supreme deity that encompasses everything in space and time itself.
 Igbo Christians also refer to the Abrahamic God as Chukwu.

 West African Vodun

 Nana Buluku is the female supreme being in West African Vodun.
 In Dahomey mythology, Nana Buluku is the mother supreme creator who gave birth to the moon spirit Mawu, the sun spirit Lisa, and all of the universe.
 After giving birth to these, she retired and left the matters of the world to Mawu-Lisa.
 She is the primary creator, Mawu-Lisa the secondary creator, and the theology based on these is called Vodun, Voodoo or Vodoun.